-The Olmsted is located on an 81 acre site which is the campus of the former Masonic Widows and Orphans Home at 3701 Frankfort Avenue in southeast Louisville, was constructed between 1925 and 1927.
-Designed by the architectural firm of Joseph and Joseph, the buildings were arranged around an elongated oval plan with the building located on the outer edge of the property.
-The dining hall, then the center of activities for all occupants of the Home, sits at the center of the complex.
-The landscape plan for the campus was designed by the nationally recognized landscape architectural firm, Olmsted Brothers, headed by Frederick Law Olmsted, Jr. The Olmsted Brothers were well recognized in Louisville, having designed numerous other projects here since the late nineteenth century.
-Olmsted, Jr. continued the legacy of his father in preserving natural park like areas.
-Believing that natural environments provided healthier living conditions, he designed many of his park like areas for neighborhoods with a predominance of concrete.
-The planned designed for the Home included trees lining the paved driveways and two large open grass areas in the center of the complex.
-The setting provided the occupants of the Home an abundance of natural space for enjoyment.
+The Olmsted, constructed between 1925 and 1927, is located on the campus of the former Masonic Widows and Orphans Home.
+It is located at 3701 Frankfort Avenue in the historic Crescent Hill-St. Matthews area.
+Designed by the architectural firm of Joseph and Joseph, the buildings were arranged on an elongated oval landscape plan with most of the buildings placed along the outer edge of the property, which extends roughly 80 acres.
+At the center of this plan lies The Olmsted.
+Once referred to as the dining hall, The Olmsted was the center of activity for all occupants of the Home.
+The Olmsted was named after Frederick Law Olmsted, Jr., of the nationally recognized landscape architectural firm, The Olmsted Brothers.
+The Olmsted Brothers were well recognized in Louisville at the time, having designed numerous parks and other projects in the city since the late nineteenth century.
+Frederick Law Olmsted Sr. was most famous for having designed Central Park in New York City.
+Frederick Law Olmsted Jr. continued the legacy of his family by specializing in the preservation of natural park like settings, especially in urban areas.
+Believing that natural environments provided healthier living conditions, he designed many of these areas for neighborhoods with a predominance of concrete.
+The Home’s landscape design includes mature trees lining the paved driveways and two large grass areas in the center of the complex.
+This setting provided the occupants of the Home an abundance of natural space for activities and relaxation.

 The perfect location for small or large weddings, on-site ceremonies or stand-alone receptions.
 With its vast green space surrounding the historic building, ample parking, nicely appointed event space, The Olmsted makes for the perfect venue for your once in a lifetime celebration.

 Galas & Fundraisers